 When selecting natural stone for engineering works, stonemasons and builders should take a deeper look on the properties of stones.

 - Structure: Stones may be stratified or unstratified.
 Structured stones should be easily dressed and should be suitable when creating a super structure.
 Unlike unstratified stone which are hard and difficult to dress and are preferred for foundation works.

 - Texture: Fined grained stones look attractive and mostly used in carving.
 They have a homogenous distribution and usually strong and durable.

-- Density: Denser and compact stones are stronger while light weight ones are weaker.
+- Density: Denser and compact natural stones are stronger while light weight ones are weaker.
 Stones with a specific gravity of 2.4 or less are considered unsuitable for buildings.

 - Appearance: Stones with uniform and attractive colour are durable if their grains are compact.
 Marble and granite are great in appearance when polished and are mostly used for facades, floors and benches.

-- Strength: It is important to look into the strength of stone before selecting it as a building block specifically their crushing strength to make sure that they can be safely used.
+- Strength: It is important to look into the strength of natural stone before selecting it as a building block specifically their crushing strength to make sure that they can be safely used.

 - Hardness: Stone’s hardness is a very important especially when considering to use it as a flooring and pavement.
 Testing the stone’s hardness using the Dory’s testing machine is one way of finding the coefficient of hardness.
 Coefficient of hardness for road works should be at least 17 and it should not be less than 14 when it is to be used on building works.